Brian Taylor (lecturer): Biography

 Taylor received his B.A. and M.A. in sociology, as well as his D.Phil, at the University of Aberdeen.
 After teaching sociology for a year at Queen's University, he became a lecturer at the University of Sussex in 1977, a position that he held until his retirement in 2001.

 He wrote a biography of Irish novelist Forrest Reid titled The Green Avenue: The Life and Writings of Forrest Reid, 1875-1947 (1982).
 It is the first biography of Reid after Russell Burlingham's 1953 book.
 The primary literature the book is based on includes unpublished writings from people who were close to Reid during his lifetime, as wel as Burlingham's book.

 Taylor was a member of the editorial board of Theory, Culture & Society and has also been a review editor of Sociology.
-During the 1970s and 80s, he was the research director of PIE, where he edited the organization's newsletter.
+During the 1970s and 80s, he was the research director of Paedophile Information Exchange, where he edited the organization's newsletter.
 In Perspectives on Pedophilia (1981), he compiled essays on the topic by researchers Peter Righton, Ken Plummer and Morris Fraser, among others.
 Taylor has also written a biography of James Owen Hannay and co-edited a volume of Reid's works alongside Paul Goldman.